JoeWrightMusic/RBC-SynthesisSequencingClass/README.md

 ## Pd Lab Patches

 ## Joe Wright  - 2020/21
-#### Labs 0-8 Developed from patches previously created for the module by James Dooley and Matthew D Evans

 These patches are a collection of supporting materials for the Pure Data lab sessions as part of the Synthesis & Sequencing module at Royal Birmingham Conservatoire.